 Going to the salon can be like going to Target.
-You plan to get just a few things, and you come out with a whole cart full of items and an empty wallet.
+You plan to get just a few things and come out with a whole cart full of items and an empty wallet.

 On the contrary, according to salontoday.com, the average wholesale price of a color service is usually less than $10.

-That being said, if you only have to pay for the materials to color your hair, even if you pay retail price for the color products themselves, you will be saving quite a bit of your hard-earned money.
+That being said, if you only have to pay for the materials to color your hair, even if you pay retail price for the color products themselves, you will save quite a bit of your hard-earned money.

 There is something to be said for not needing to even step out of your house to get a fresh, new hair color.